kaustubhduse/Task-Manager/README.md

 ## 📝 Assumptions and Considerations
 - It is assumed that you are filtering tasks for atleast 2 tasks added
-- You can integrate backend in future.
+- Haven't used local storage for storing the data but can use it in future if needed, instead used redux toolkit for storing data

 ---